 The result is a smaller, more exclusive production reflected in price.

-Health Benefits of Early Harvest Olive Oil
+Early Harvest Olive Oil Benefits

 1. Packed With Polyphenols